Governance at a Glance

 Mr. Paganelli has served as a director of OPKO since December 2003.
 Previously, Mr. Paganelli served as OPKO's Interim CEO and secretary, and Chairman of OPKO's Board of Directors until 2007.
 Mr. Paganelli also served as President and CEO of Transamerica Life Insurance Company of New York.

 Since 1987, Mr. Paganelli has been a partner in RFG Associates, a financial planning organization.
-Mr. Paganelli is also the Managing Partner of Pharos Systems Partners, LLC, an investment company, and is Chairman of the Board of Pharos Systems International, a software company.
+Mr. Paganelli is also the Managing Partner of Pharos Systems Partners, LLC, an investment company, and served as Chairman of the Board of Pharos Systems International, a software company, from 2001 until March 2021.
 He was Vice President and Executive Vice President of PEG Capital Management, an investment advisory organization.
 Mr. Paganelli was also an officer and director-stockholder of Mike Barnard Chevrolet, Inc., an automobile dealership.
 Mr. Paganelli also serves as a director of Western New York Energy, LLC.
 Mr. Paganelli previously served on the Board of Trustees of Paul Smith's College and the Board of Managers of Bridge Financial Services, LLC.

 Richard C. Pfenniger, Jr.